October already?? + my new AI & GA4 course is live

 Analytics Playbook by Dana DiTomaso

-Analytics Playbook gives you the analytics skills you need to grow—whether you want to land more clients, level up your career, or make smarter marketing decisions.
+Analytics Playbook gives you the analytics skills you need to land more clients, level up your career, or make smarter marketing decisions.
 Get bi-weekly insights curated by analytics expert Dana DiTomaso.
-Each issue is packed with expert tips, must-read articles, and free resources like templates and checklists, all designed to help you take action and see real results.
+Each issue includes expert tips, must-read articles, and free resources, all designed to help you take action and see real results.

 Read more from Analytics Playbook by Dana DiTomaso